SharePoint/sp-dev-docs/docs/spfx/viva/get-started/migrate-to-spfx-1-18.md

   }
 ```

-1. Override `cardViewParameters` getter to provide both look and data for the card view.
+1. Override the `cardViewParameters` getter to provide both look and data for the card view.
 You can use one of the helper functions to simplify the migration:

 ```ts
 import { BaseComponentsCardView, BasicCardView } from '@microsoft/sp-adaptive-card-extension-base';